Sex education in India: Advocacy organizations and movements

 In a white-paper released in April 2018, the Ministry of Health & Family Welfare and Ministry of Human Resource & Development, Government of India released sexual education guidelines in schools.
 This landmark paper represented the first cohesive efforts by India's federal government to address this issue.
-This initiative has been highly controversial- an RSS affiliated organization recently stated that "there is no need for teaching sex education in schools or making it a part of curriculum.
-If required, counselling can be provided for a student in schools.”
-Nonetheless, by taking a significant step in recognizing the significant risks that girls and women in India face, the Modi government has taken a significant step forward.
+This initiative has been highly controversial: An RSS-affiliated organization stated that "there is no need for teaching sex education in schools or making it a part of curriculum.
+If required, counselling can be provided for a student in schools".

-Specific guidelines in the Ayushman Bharat have promoted a program of selected teachers as health and wellness ambassadors.
-“Teachers with good communication skills, and ability to connect with students should be selected.
+Specific guidelines in the Ayushman Bharat have promoted a program of selected teachers as health and wellness ambassadors: "Teachers with good communication skills, and ability to connect with students should be selected.
 The teachers from science, physical education background may be given preference.
-The age of teachers selected as Health and Wellness Ambassadors should be preferably below 45 years.”
-These individuals are selected to carry out a specialized curriculum and be a resource for students in improving sexual and reproductive health, preventive substance misuse and preventing injuries and violence amongst other health related outcomes.
+The age of teachers selected as Health and Wellness Ambassadors should be preferably below 45 years."
+These individuals are selected to carry out a specialized curriculum and be a resource for students in improving sexual and reproductive health, preventive substance misuse and preventing injuries and violence, amongst other health related outcomes.
 To measure impact, a data collection and analysis initiative has been set up and will annually collect data regarding the percentage of students receiving information regarding sexual and reproductive health.